Catalina American Baptist Church

 - Description: church building in Arizona, United States of America

-- Categories: Protestant church building and religion
+- Categories: Protestant church building, building, place of worship, and religion

 - Location: Pima County, Arizona, Southwest, United States, North America